Bill Masters has been in office for 38 years, and he's seeking an 11th four-year term.

 All Justice Stories

-The candidates include a district court judge who presided over the Aurora theater shooting trial.
+The judge presided over several high-profile cases, including the Aurora theater shooting trial.

 The rally was one of hundreds across the U.S. urging the Trump administration to reunite families.

 Scott Ostrem is charged with killing three people in a Walmart on Nov.
 1, 2017.

 Pazen, a DPD veteran, is a Denver native and a former U.S. Marine who served during the Gulf War.